divinites/tong-wang-academic/content/publication/icomarketing/index.md

 # If you created a profile for a user (e.g. the default `admin` user), write the username (folder name) here
 # and it will be replaced with their full name and linked to their profile.
 authors:
+- Grewal, Rajdeep
-- Xintong Han
+- Han, Xintong
 - admin
-- Shane Wang
+- Wang, Shane
-- Rajdeep Grewal

 # Author notes (optional)
 # author_notes: